Deep Few-view High-resolution Photon-counting CT at Halved Dose for Extremity Imaging: Methods

 \subsubsection{Parallel Batch Processing \& Geometric Self-ensemble}

-During the inference, reconstruction volume is partitioned into overlapping patches then fed into the VSR-Net.
-Geometric self-ensemble based on flipping and rotation is also adapted to boost performance and suppress check-board artifacts.
-To save computation, we randomly choose 1 of 8 transforms to apply on the reconstruction volume for each iteration which is similar to periodical geometric self-ensemble idea~\cite{zhang2021plug}.
-For acceleration, parallel processing technique has been used to distribute the workload onto multiple GPUs to deal with the huge amount of patches.
+During the inference, a reconstruction volume is partitioned into overlapping patches and then fed into the VSR-Net.
+Geometric self-ensemble based on flipping and rotation is used to boost performance and suppress checker-board artifacts.
+To save computational time, we randomly apply 1 of 8 transforms to the reconstruction volume for each iteration, which is modified from the periodic geometric self-ensemble idea~\cite{zhang2021plug}.
+For acceleration, parallel processing techniques are used to distribute the workload across multiple GPUs.